 Despite his aches and pains at gravity’s whim, one individual left the ranks of his Ursis group and approached a blonde-haired guy in flight line coveralls who had made such remarks to his buddies.
 The dark-skinned man who was becoming a brown bear had been a large individual even before the changes had begun to transform him.
 A decade as an NFL linebacker confronting opponents across a scrimmage line had taught the imposing man the art of “controlled intimidation”.
 Norman Grey carefully measured his reach and then took a swipe at the human where his claws just missed the man’s nose.
 The flight line personnel around him scattered, but the technician who had just missed getting mauled stood rooted to his spot, frozen in fear with a sudden wetness growing low on the front of his coveralls.

 “You can say what you want out of earshot,” he growled nose-to-nose at the man in a voice loud enough to carry to the surrounding crowd, “but some of us hear better than you think we can!”
-He held up his claw-tipped almost-paw again and added, “The next time I hear you making remarks like that against me or my friends, I might not purposely miss!”
+He held up his claw-tipped almost-paw again and added, “The next time I hear you making remarks like that against me or my friends, my reach just might be a little longer!”
 He snorted for good measure and then turned to go, only to stop and turn back toward the crowd.

-In a somewhat calmer voice, he said to them all, “You may not realize it, but what we're doing here will help save us all by finding new worlds that you and your descendants can move to.
-We’re not freaks and we're not outcasts.
+In a somewhat calmer voice, he said to them all, “You may not realize it, but what we’re doing here will help save us all by finding new worlds that you or your descendants can move to.
+We’re not freaks and we’re not outcasts.
 We—all of us—” he said with a sweep of a massive arm toward his furman companions, “are volunteers doing a job just as important as any other on this overcrowded planet.
-It’d help if you remember that.”
+It would help if you remembered that.”

 Norman finally turned away and shuffled back to his waiting group.
 It was hard to tell who was the more surprised, the Adirondack group or the humans that the Ursis furman had confronted.
 Likely fearful of sensitive furry ears overhearing more comments, the crowd was completely silent while the furman group made their way across the tarmac to the air terminal.